LabMobi/mvvm-android/README.md

-# MVVM-Kotlin library

-## !!!
+# !!!
 Deprecated as a separate library.
 It was merged into our P42 template. !!!

+# MVVM-Kotlin library

 ## Using the Android Studio Template